-One of the commonly hypothesized reasons for these counterintuitive responses to management actions was formalized as ‘cultivation-depensation’ effects by Walters and Kitchell (2001).
-They describe how intraguild predation can lead to alternative, self-reinforcing, states that can be transitioned between through the intensity of harvest on the adults of the top predator species which is an intraguild predator with the forage fish species.
+One of the commonly hypothesized reasons for these depensatory counterintuitive responses to management actions was formalized as ‘cultivation-depensation’ effects by Walters and Kitchell (2001) and similarly by DeRoos and Persson (2002) They describe how intraguild predation can lead to alternative, self-reinforcing, states that can be transitioned between through the intensity of harvest on the adults of the top predator species which is an intraguild predator with the forage fish species.
 Cultivation-depensation mechanisms have been empirically demonstrated in marine fisheries resulting in alternative stable states, thereby reducing the ability for recovery of some exploited species (Gårdmark et al. 2015).
-In freshwater systems however, there has been limited focus on the effects of harvesting multiple interacting species and the consequences it has for maintaining a desire stable state in the system.
-The hysteretic behaviors of many freshwater communities have, to date, focused on ‘trophic triangle’ models where a single harvested species is an intraguild predator with second species that is not part of the fishery, while in reality most freshwater systems are home to multiple harvested fish species which often interact with each other (Walters and Kitchell 2001; Biggs, Carpenter, and Brock 2009).
+In freshwater systems however, there has been limited focus on the effects of harvesting multiple interacting species and the consequences it may have for maintaining a desire stable state in the system (but see Sass et al. 2020).
+The hysteretic behaviors of many freshwater communities have, to date, focused on ‘trophic triangle’ models where a single harvested species is an intraguild predator with a second species that is not part of the fishery or mortality rates are mediated by harvest and the availability of refuge (Roth et al. 2007), while in reality most freshwater systems are subject to multiple harvested fish species which often interact with each other in various ways (Walters and Kitchell 2001; Biggs, Carpenter, and Brock 2009).

-We expand on a model presented in Biggs, Carpenter, and Brock (2009) and present here a two species, stage structured, fisheries model.
-In keeping with the tenets of ecosystem-based management our model moves away from a single harvested species management scenario and towards a more realistic system where multiple harvested sportfish species compete with each other.
-The outcome of this competition both affects and is affected by the effects of humans on the ecosystem through fishing activities (I’m not sure if we want to limit this to just fishing or also thing about shoreline development, climate change as human effects too).
-Adults and juveniles of both species compete with each other and are simultaneously harvested, but to different degrees.
-We parameterize this model to represent the largemouth bass (Micropterus salmoides) (or should this be all centrarchids?) and walleye (Sander vitreus) competitive interaction in north temperate lakes.
-This model is unique in that it looks at hysteresis and management in (1) a freshwater system, and (2) a multispecies system where both species are sport fish targeted by anglers.
-The goals of our modeling exercises are to (1) understand the role hysteresis plays in both the type and magnitude of management responses necessary to maintain a system in a desired configuration, and (2) to investigate the role management responses can play in reverting to an alternative configuration.
+To better understand the dynamics and interactions of multi-species recreational fisheries, we expand on the model presented in Biggs et al. (2009) and present a two species, stage-structured, fisheries model.
+In keeping with the tenets of ecosystem-based management, our model moves away from a single harvested species management scenario and towards a more realistic system where multiple harvested sportfish species compete with each other.
+The outcome of this trophic interaction affects and is affected by the effects of humans on the ecosystem through fishing activities (I’m not sure if we want to limit this to just fishing or also thing about shoreline development, climate change as human effects too).
+Adults and juveniles of both species trophically interact with each other and are simultaneously harvested, but to different degrees.
+We parameterized our model to represent largemouth bass (Micropterus salmoides) or a generalized centrarchid complex (bluegill Lepomis macrochirus, black crappie Pomoxis nigromaculatus) and walleye (Sander vitreus) trophic interactions in north temperate lakes.
+Our model is unique in that it examines hysteresis and management in: (1) a freshwater ecosystem; and (2) a multi-species system where both species and/or species complex are sport fish targeted by anglers.
+The goals of our modeling exercises were to: (1) better understand the role hysteresis plays in the type and magnitude of management responses necessary to maintain a system in a desired state; and (2) to investigate the role management responses can play in reverting to an alternative configuration.
 We accomplish this by modeling species-specific responses to regulations and stocking in a system where hysteresis is present or absent.
-We perform those model experiments in systems where the manager’s goal is to either maintain a desired stable state or push the system to a desired stable state from an undesired one.
+We perform our modeling experiments in systems where a manager’s goal is to either maintain a desired stable state or push the system to a desired stable state from an undesired one.

 Methods